xarray-contrib/xarray.dev/src/posts/xarray-kvikio/index.md

 ## Appendix II : making sure GDS is working

-Scott Henderson (@scottyhq) pointed out that running `python kvikio/python/benchmarks/single-node-io.py` prints nice diagnostic information that lets you check whether GDS is set up.
+[Scott Henderson](https://github.com/scottyhq) pointed out that running `python kvikio/python/benchmarks/single-node-io.py` prints nice diagnostic information that lets you check whether GDS is set up.
 Note that on our system, we have "compatibility mode" enabled.
 So we don't see the benefits now but this was enough to wire everything up.

 ```
 ----------------------------------
 !!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!